 Machines handle risky jobs like lifting heavy objects or working with toxic chemicals, helping protect workers.

 Safety sensors and emergency stops catch dangers early, preventing accidents before they happen.
+Automated systems are designed with fail-safes, ensuring that if something goes wrong, production can stop immediately to avoid harm to workers.

 Helping the Environment with Automation